erlend71/CBPI-power-controller/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/erlend71/mqtt_power/blob/master/LICENSE)

-The purpose for this system is to enable a ESP32 connected to an Oled display and a rotary encoder to control and display power level and state of a [CBPI](http://www.craftbeerpi.com/) actor using MQTT.
+The purpose of this system is to enable a ESP32 connected to an Oled display and a rotary encoder to control and display power level and state of a [CBPI](http://www.craftbeerpi.com/) actor using MQTT.

 Instead of struggling with a small touch screen and sliders on the CBPI frontend, the power level can be adjsted by rotating the knob or pushing to toggle the on/off state.
 This enables quick and precise control of i.e. an electrical heater element when boiling wort.